Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 	- Download the driver downloader (recommended)
 	- And download the driver on specific and run executable

-## Method 3: Download via brand product page.
+## Method 3: Download using the OEM's website.
-Now if you want to download for your GPU or your brand device hasn't the drivers (in this case do it if it is especially important, otherwise apply the saying: “if it works, don't touch it, or you may make it worse”).
+If you want to download the drivers for your GPU (Graphics Card), and the manufacturer's website doesn't provide the drivers, you can download them from the OEM's website.
+Only do this if you have to.
-Now follow the same instructions but the brand hardware (like intel CPU and GPU).
+Now follow the same instructions as Method 2, but with the OEM's website.

  1. On the search engine of your choice (Google, Bing, etc…), search for "{your brand device name} drivers".
- 2. Search your hardware piece you want to upgrade.
+ 2. Search for the model number of the piece of hardware you want to upgrade/install drivers for.
  3. When you select the product, you have two options:
 	- It's recommended to use the driver downloader if it's provided, as it makes the installation a lot easier.
 	- Download the driver on specific and run the executable
-- (Follow method 3 for more information: [https://msft.chat/wiki/reinstalling-gpu-drivers.html#method-3-oem-website](https://msft.chat/wiki/reinstalling-gpu-drivers.html#method-3-oem-website))
+- See [Reinstalling GPU drivers from the OEM's website](https://msft.chat/wiki/reinstalling-gpu-drivers.html#method-3-oem-website) for more information.
 ## Troubleshooting 🔧

 1. Enter Safe Mode: